Marc Grabanski, CEO & UI Developer of Frontend Masters

 July 11, 2022

 Consult your doctor on the best course of action for you.
-This checklist is for my reference primarily, but hopefully, sharing it can help you too.
+This checklist is primarily for my reference, but hopefully, sharing it can help you, too.

 Nothing here is meant to be revolutionary.
 It is a checklist to browse and remind yourself to make better and healthier habits.
 I use this as a reference to ensure I regularly incorporate these items into a healthy life.